bhauman/bhauman.github.com/drafts/the-coming-straight-forwardness.md

 Now if you have been using the log function `l` to verify how our various functions are working then you may be starting to value how easy it is to verify these functions.
 This easy verifiability is also a result of using pure functions.

-The state we need to verify how a function works in isolation is much much simpler to setup.
+It is often very simple to meet the data shape needs of a pure function.
+This makes it easy to conjure up some quick data to pass into a function and verify its behavior.

-And the same for the compound functionality of several functions together.
-This is normally not true for a set of stateful objects.
+The same is true for the compound functionality of several functions together.
+This is normally not the case for a set of stateful objects where you may have to create several objects and a couple mocks in order to test a simple code path.

 {% highlight javascript %}
 Yome.drawWalls = (state) =>